Is being a billionaire as simple as having billions of dollars? What can being a billionaire buy you?

 The Bill & Melinda Gates Foundation is worth $46.8 billion.
 Of that, the organization gives away $4 billion each year to support the most vulnerable global communities.

-Buffet and Gates are not the only charitable billionaires in the world, but they are the top examples of benevolence, according to billionaire statistics in terms of giving money or stocks.
+Buffet and Gates are not the only charitable billionaires in the world, but they are the top examples of benevolence, in terms of giving money or stocks.

 3. The Wealth of Billionaires Is Higher than 60% of The Global Population.